MLA Overview and Workshop

 Welcome to the OWL Workshop on MLA Style.
 This workshop will introduce you to the Modern Language Association (MLA) Style for writing and formatting research papers.
 To get the most out of this workshop, you should begin with the introductory material below, which covers what MLA Style is, why it is used, and who should apply this style to their work.
 Then you are invited to browse through the OWL's various handouts on different aspects of MLA Formatting and Citations standards, both as sources appear in-text and in final reference page.

 Note: This workshop should answer most of your basic questions about using MLA Style.
-However, if you are writing a complex document such as a thesis or lengthy manuscript, or if you have detailed questions, you should consult The MLA Handbook for Writers of Research Papers (Seventh Edition), which you can usually find at your local library or in many bookstores.
+However, if you are writing a complex document such as a thesis or lengthy manuscript, or if you have detailed questions, you should consult the MLA Handbook (8th Edition), which you can usually find at your local library or in many bookstores.

-The MLA also has a website that allows you to order the handbook online.
-The site also includes some answers to frequently asked questions on basic details of MLA Style that you can consult.
+The MLA also has a website called the MLA Style Center that allows you to order the handbook online.
+The site also includes resources for students and teachers as well as answers to frequently asked questions on basic details of MLA Style.
 Purdue's OWL also has a list of Additional Resources covering MLA Style as well.

 What is MLA Style?